No-Fault Auto Insurance

-It should also be noted that in Kentucky, New Jersey, and Pennsylvania, you have a choice between accepting a no-fault policy, or purchasing a “traditional tort” policy.
+It should also be noted that in Kentucky, New Jersey, and Pennsylvania, you have a choice between accepting a no-fault policy or purchasing a “traditional tort” policy.
 Traditional policies, depending on your state laws, may permit you to sue at-fault parties for pain and suffering.
 No-fault policies do not offer this additional legal option; you can only sue for the cost of your medical expenses and property damage repair/replacement.

 In most cases, insurance companies make payouts based on the severity and culpability of the accident.
-The intention of a no-fault system is to lower the amount of cases in court and also to avoid “frivolous” lawsuits (such as lawsuits aimed at financial compensation for pain and suffering associated with a serious accident).
+The intention of a no-fault system is to lower the number of cases in court and also to avoid “frivolous” lawsuits (such as lawsuits aimed at financial compensation for pain and suffering associated with a serious accident).
 In theory and sometimes in practice, this keeps your insurance premiums from rising significantly higher after the accident and can also keep your legal fees lower.
 But if your accident does result in pain, suffering, lost wages, and more, you might not have the ability to take the culpable party (or parties) to court.

-No Fault State Laws and Unforeseen Consequences
+No-Fault State Laws and Unforeseen Consequences

 Every state is different, and by the same token so are their laws.
-So, if you live in a No Fault state, it is important that you understand their requirements.
+So, if you live in a no-fault state, it is important that you understand their requirements.

-Laws will vary, as none of the states have a purely No Fault system.
+Laws will vary, as none of the states have a purely no-fault system.
 Some states allow for lawsuits in a limited number of situations.
 But most no-fault laws will have some of the following in common:

 Even though this type of system is aimed at reducing costs, it is creating a number of problems.
 Medical fees are on the rise, special-case lawsuits are increasing, and fraud is wreaking havoc.
-These problems are causing auto insurance companies to either raise premiums, or reduce the amount of business they conduct in these states.
+These problems are causing auto insurance companies to either raise premiums or reduce the amount of business they conduct in these states.

 If you live in any of the no-fault states listed above and you’re worried about high insurance premiums, enter your zip code below to make sure you’re getting the rate you deserve.